dzalf/A-very-nice-thermometer/Issues.md

 c. **Disclaimer**: This is NOT  a fault rather a technical detail from the Arduino board.
 The SS pin for the SPI communication is taken by the Tx pin of the Pro Micro.

-The solution was to include a testpoint pin labelled as CS on the board which should be connected to the anode pad from the Tx LED (you will require a nice magnifying glass and a lot of patience to do this)
+The solution was to include a testpoint pin labelled as CS on the board which should be connected to the anode pad from the Tx LED (you will require a nice magnifying glass :mag: or idally a microscope, plenty of flux and a lot of patience to do this)

     .
     .
     .

  more to be found (hopefully not)

+ dzalf